mricon/korgalore/docs/quickstart.rst

 Step 5: Pull Messages
 ======================

-Now you can pull messages from your configured sources:
+Now you can pull messages from your configured deliveries:

 .. code-block:: bash